Clinical Neuromuscular

 • Acute/subacute severe unilateral thigh pain → proximal leg weakness + atrophy; may spread contralaterally

-• Predominantly lumbar plexus (L2–L4): quadriceps weakness, absent knee jerk, anterior thigh sensory loss
+• Predominantly lumbar plexus (L2–L4): quadriceps weakness, absent knee jerk, anterior thigh sensory loss; distal and sacral involvement may occur with progression

 • Pathology: ischemic injury from microvasculitis of vasa nervorum (not metabolic)